konveyor/tackle-test-generator-cli/README.md

 To run the CLI from local installation, JDK, Ant, and Maven need to be installed.
 Additionally, Java library dependencies need to be downloaded.

+1. Install Python 3.8

-1. Install JDK 8.
+2. Install JDK 8.
 The JDK home directory has to be specified as a configuration option;
    see the section [Configuration Options](#configuration-options).

-2. Install Ant.
+3. Install Ant.
 The Ant executable must be in the path.
 Along with generating JUnit test cases, the CLI generates an Ant `build.xml`, which can be used for building and running the generated tests.

-3. Install Maven.
+4. Install Maven.
 The Maven executable must be in the path.
 Along with generating JUnit test cases, the CLI generates a Maven `pom.xml`, which can be used for building and running the generated tests.

-4. Download Java libraries using the script [lib/download_lib_jars.sh](lib/download_lib_jars.sh).
+5. Download Java libraries using the script [lib/download_lib_jars.sh](lib/download_lib_jars.sh).
 The jar for the test-generator core is downloaded from the Maven registry on GitHub Packages ([tackle-test-generator-core packages](https://github.com/konveyor/tackle-test-generator-core/packages/)) and specific builds of EvoSuite jars that are downloaded from another